AgapeToolkit/agape-temporal/README.md

 @agape/temporal provides a drop-in mechanism for working with Temporal objects without requiring the native Temporal API to be installed.
-If Temporal is unavailable, this library provides stub implementations that raise clear runtime errors, allowing your code to fail gracefully or fall back to alternatives.
+If Temporal is unavailable, this library provides stub implementations that raise clear runtime errors (`TemporalNotAvailableError`), allowing your code to fail gracefully or fall back to alternatives.

 ## 🚀 Get Started